dolang/NoWannaNoCry/README.rst

    https://technet.microsoft.com/en-us/library/security/ms17-010.aspx

 ..
-[1] In Python because I've yet to take the time to properly learn
+[1] In Python because I've yet to spend some time to properly learn
        PowerShell myself.
-If someone wants to provide a script entirely written in PowerShell, feel free to send me a pull request or link to your project/site.
+If someone wants to provide a script entirely written in PowerShell, feel free to send me a pull request or a link to your project/site.

 ..
 [2] If you're curious as to why disabling the SMB v1 protocol